On split quasi-hereditary covers and Ringel duality: Applications

-The existence of the quasi-hereditary cover described in Theorem \ref{maintheoremforRingeldualSchur}, over a given field $K$, allows to study the multiplicities of simple modules of the cellular algebra $\End_{S_K(n, d)}(V^{\otimes d})$ which is a quotient of $KS_d$ through the multiplicities of simple modules in the Ringel dual of the Schur algebra.
+Let $K$ be a field.
+The existence of the quasi-hereditary cover described in Theorem \ref{maintheoremforRingeldualSchur} allows to study the multiplicities of simple $\End_{S_K(n, d)}(V^{\otimes d})$-modules through the multiplicities of simple $R(S_K(n, d))$-modules.
 In particular, this explains the background for the techniques used in \citep{zbMATH00681964} to determine decomposition numbers in the symmetric group.
 For example, \citep[4.5]{zbMATH00681964} can be deduced using the Schur functor constructed in Theorem \ref{maintheoremforRingeldualSchur}, the Ringel duality functor and BGG reciprocity.

 If $R$ is a field, the value of the cover in Theorem \ref{maintheoremforRingeldualSchur} is optimal.
 But, as we saw even for the case $n\geq d$ the situation can be improved in some cases.
-We will not pursue this direction here, instead, we will try to understand a bit more what values \mbox{$V^{\otimes d}-\domdim_{(S_R(n, d), R)} T$} can take.
-For this, it is easier to consider $R$ to be a field.
+We leave as open question to determine the relative dominant dimension $(V^{\otimes d}\rdomdim_{(S_{R, q}(n, d), R)} T$, when $n<d$ and in particular the optimal value of the cover in Theorem \ref{maintheoremforRingeldualSchur}.